Blue Light = ‘Blue’ Sleep

-Our days now revolve around constant use of multiple digital devices and we don’t give enough time for our brain, eyes and body to rest, our mental health is taking a hit.
-If you are wondering what you can do to improve your emotional health and your sleep, these are the top 3 habits you should be introducing in your everyday life:
+Our days now revolve around constant use of digital devices and we don’t give enough time for our brain, eyes to rest.
+Our mental health is taking a hit.
+If you are wondering what you can do to improve your emotional health and your sleep, these are the top 3 habits you should be introducing in your life:

 1. Blocking harmful blue light should be your top priority

 The best practice is to have no screen time/daylight mimicking as the sun sets.
 What that means in practice is that you shouldn’t use any electronic devices at least an hour before bedtime.
-If you must use digital devices before bed, we recommend using anti-blue light screen protectors for all your digital devices that will block 90% of all harmful blue light.
+If you must use digital devices before bed, using anti-blue light screen protectors will block 90% of all harmful blue light.

 2. Exercise and eat healthily

-Exercise is not only a very important component of maintaining our health overall, but it also can help us sleep much better at night.
+Exercise is a very important for maintaining our health overall, but it also helps us sleep much better at night.

-If you don’t normally exercise, try adding just a quick walk to your daily routine – you will likely notice that you will fall asleep much more rapidly.
-Just make sure to schedule your workouts towards the beginning of the day, because if you exercise right before bed, the endorphins will actually make it more difficult for you to sleep.
+If you don’t normally exercise, adding a quick walk to your daily routine can help you fall asleep much more rapidly.
+Just make sure to schedule your workouts towards the beginning of the day.
+If you exercise right before bed, the endorphins will actually make it more difficult for you to sleep.